top of page

 Eisenhower with troops 24hrs before D-Day

-Eisenhower spent months going over plans and scenarios for the landing on the European continent.
+Eisenhower spent months reviewing plans and scenarios for the landing on the European continent.
 He visualized every detail of the Normandy invasion as if the fate of civilization was at stake, and it was.
-But, he also was conscious of and planning for defeat and failure.
+But he was also conscious of and planned for defeat and failure.
 In this, he represented a man still in touch with the ancient idea of tragedy.

 Another Way to Look at Tragedy